TheShineyue/HSR/README.md

 Yue Li*, Xin Yi*, Dongsheng Shi, Gerard de Melo, Xiaoling Wang, Linlin Wang†.

-Because the paper is still under double-blind review and the code needs time to sort out, the code file has not been uploaded for the time being.
+Because the code needs time to sort out, the code file has not been uploaded for the time being.

 ## 🔔 News